 St John’s supports a number of partners working around the world to spread the good news of Jesus Christ.
 Many of them grew up in our fellowship, and all have a particular link with our church.
-Please look at the pages below to discover more about our Global Action Partners.
+Please look at the pages below to discover more about some of our Global Action Partners.

 WEC International reaches out to people who have limited or no access to the good news of Jesus Christ, particularly where there is no church.
 They work to establish worshipping communities among these people.
 WEC (www.wecinternational.org) has around 1,900 workers, from 52 countries, serving in multicultural teams among nearly 100 unreached people groups.